arcesino/example-nodejs-api/README.md

 This is a dockerized application so all you need is to [install Docker](https://docs.docker.com/get-docker/) for your OS.
 There's no need to install NodeJS or PostgreSQL to run this API.

+For Linux systems, you must also [install Docker Compose](https://docs.docker.com/compose/install/#install-compose-on-linux-systems).
+This is not needed for MacOS and Windows.

 ### 1) Get the code

 This is a public repository that can be cloned using Git: